 Or did God change?
 Did the rules of God's game adapt along with the values of our culture?
 How can it be that we eat shellfish now, when it was forbidden 4000 years ago?
 Or why do we believe slavery is wrong now, when it seemed a part of normal life back then?
 How is it that we have a shifting morality if our God is so unchanging?

 The answer is, of course, that we change.
-And our understanding of Him changes.
-If we served a God that were within our timeline, subject to our natural laws, He would be not much greater than ourselves.
-Yet by His grace, we are allowed to know him, though we are fickle and wavering in our knowing.
-What we mistake for His will today, we may better understand as the whispers of Satan tomorrow.
+And our understanding of God changes.
+If we served a God that were within our timeline, subject to our natural laws, God would be not much greater than ourselves.
+Yet by God's grace, we are allowed to know God, though we are fickle and wavering in our knowing.
+What we mistake for God's will today, we may better understand as the whispers of Satan tomorrow.

 Reflecting on our understanding of ‘fair’ and ‘good,’ will we chuckle at ourselves for being so backward, so old fashioned?
 Who will we understand as the lepers of our time?
 Who the Pharisees?
 In 50 years, what new insight on scripture will give fresh perspective on the work we do today and make us question our motives?